 Second Spring is a duo between Rempis (here playing alto, tenor, and baritone saxes) and drummer Tim Daisy, with whom he’s worked for nearly two decades in the Vandermark 5, the Rempis Percussion Quartet, and many other groups.
 This is their second duo encounter, following 2005’s Back to the Circle on Okka Disk.
 It’s got a lot of groove and muscle to it, at times recalling Fred Anderson‘s almost symbiotic teaming with Hamid Drake.
 Given the minimal instrumentation, the two men are forced to be imaginative to keep things compelling for an hour, and they definitely do that.
 For example, while the opening track, “Impasto,” is blustery and hard-driving, the piece that follows, “Numbers Lost,” plays with space and quiet the way the first used volume and impact.
 Sometimes Second Spring swings, sometimes it simmers, and sometimes it rocks.
 It may be (slightly) less eclectic than Aphelion, but it’s no less powerful, and just as much fun to listen to.
 I don’t recommend choosing between them.

-After the jump, an interview with Dave Rempis about these two albums, living and working in Chicago, starting and running an independent label, and more.
+I conducted an interview with Dave Rempis about these two albums, living and working in Chicago, starting and running an independent label, and more.

 The Rempis/Abrams/Ra Trio has been together for a little over a year; how did this group initially come together, and what are/were your collective musical goals?